-6. Describe the efforts planned, including associated spending plan and FTEs allocated in FY18, for Compliance and Oversight.
+6. Describe the efforts planned, including associated spending plan and FTEs allocated in FY19, for Compliance and Oversight.

 100% of DC PCSB's budget and 100% of DC PCSB's FTEs are involved in compliance and oversight.
 Given the centrality of compliance and oversight to all of DC PCSB's activities, it is not possible to break out individual activities by cost or FTEs.
-The following are the major compliance and oversight efforts planned, as organized by functional department:
+We are increasing compliance oversight for the remainder of FY18 and FY19 by adding a compliance specialist who will oversee procurement contract submission in addition to annual compliance audits.